Richard Ivey Building 2355

 Works in Progress

-- Watkiss, Lee, Mary Ann Glynn, and Maureen Blyler, “The Deployment of Institutional Logics in the Maintenance and Repair of an Institution: The Case of Olympism and the Salt Lake City Bribery Scandal.”
+- Watkiss, Lee, Mary Ann Glynn, and Maureen Blyler.
+“The Deployment of Institutional Logics and Cultural Codes: The Case of Olympism and the Salt Lake City Bribery Scandal.”
+Working paper.

-- Watkiss, Lee and Mary Ann Glynn, “Hidden in Plain Sight: Culture in Cultural Entrepreneurship.”
+- Watkiss, Lee and Mary Ann Glynn: “Hidden in Plain Sight: Culture in Cultural Entrepreneurship.”
+Drafting paper.